Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 ### Break and Continue - Part 2

 Short reminder:
-_Break_: We use break when we like to stop our loop before it is completed.
+_Break_: We use break when we want to stop our loop before it is completed.

 ```py
 # syntax